 Common areas will be regularly disinfected by staff.
 Hand sanitizer and disinfection supplies will be located throughout the study areas for student use.
 Social distancing is required, and all seats are located well over six-feet away from each other.

-Our HVAC systems have been set to introduce and circulate 100% outside air, and all filters have been changed.
+Our HVAC systems have been set to introduce and circulate up to 100% outside air (less when the heat is on), and all filters have been changed.
 One tradeoff for all this fresh air: you may find the library a bit cooler on cold days (bring a sweater), and perhaps a bit warmer on warm days (still, please dress appropriately...).
 See also the LC Health and Safety Expectations for All Community Members.

 Food and Drink